OTC Securities Trading Risk Disclosure Statement

 Investment in OTC Securities is speculative and involves a high degree of risk because some OTC Securities are not subject to the financial reporting standards or disclosure requirements.
 Reliable information regarding issuers of OTC Securities, their prospects, and risks associated with the business of any particular issuer or an investment in the issuer's stocks may not be available.
 As a result, it may not be easy to value an investment in OTC securities properly.

-The OTC Securities are for professional and sophisticated investors with a high risk-tolerance for trading stocks with limited information available and limited regulatory oversight.
-Some OTC Securities are typically penny stocks, low-priced shares of small companies or shell companies, shares of distressed companies not willing or able to disclose information, delisted symbols, or foreign equity issues unqualified to list on New York Stock Exchange or Nasdaq.
+The OTC Securities are for professional and sophisticated investors with a high-risk tolerance for trading stocks with limited information available and limited regulatory oversight.
+Some OTC Securities are typically penny stocks, low-priced shares of small companies or shell companies, shares of distressed companies not willing or able to disclose information, delisted symbols, or foreign equity issues unqualified to list on the New York Stock Exchange or Nasdaq.

 You must know that you may lose all or part of your initial investment amount in OTC Securities.
 Given the OTC Securities disclosure requirements are less stringent, OTC Securities are frequent targets of market manipulation.
 Dealers may dominate the market and set prices that are not based on competitive forces.
 Individuals or groups may create fraudulent markets and control the sudden sharp increase or collapse in share price.

 2. Market Liquidity

 Many OTC Securities are relatively illiquid.
 Illiquid stocks are often difficult for investors to buy or sell without dramatically affecting the quoted price.
 Fewer market participants can lead to less liquidity and more volatile price fluctuations.
 In some cases, the liquidation of a position in OTC Securities may not be possible within a reasonable period of time.
-You may find it hard selling OTC Securities with little or no value in the open market.
+You may find it hard to sell OTC Securities with little or no value in the open market.

 5. Trading Hours and Trading Unit